ElektraInitiative/PermaplanT/doc/usecases/current/membership_application.md

         - website [optional]
         - organisation [optional]
         - permaculture experience [optional]
-        - user photo (uploaded in Nextcloud)
+        - user photo (uploaded and also used in Nextcloud)
-     3. form 2
+     3. form page 2
         - if billing address or someone else's address should be used
         - one or several photos of the site
+        - description of the site
         - location of map(s) (not shown to default-roles-permaplant users)
-     4. form 3
+     4. form page 3
         - owner (KontoinhaberIn)
         - IBAN
         - BIC